Sensor Installation and Administration

 Install on VMware ESXi

 Before you install the Sensor on VMware ESXi, you must ensure the VM meets the minimum hardware specifications for the class of appliance.
 See Hardware Specifications for details.
+Ensure that the base hardware runs on an Intel CPU.

 For full performance, the Sensor must have DirectPath I/O access to the Intel I350 for 1G networks or Intel X710-DA2 for 10G networks NICs.